fgalz/docs-dev/docs/firststeps-register.md

 After registration you can log in immediately, but you should confirm the activation email to be able to use the full scope of functions.
 :::

 Hello my Name is Florian!
+Get my name, who am I?